Overview

 The Docket Cache — Object Cache Accelerator plugin automatically implements Object Cache after it's activated.
 There are also a few key features and requirements to be aware of when using the plugin as described below.

-The Docket Cache — Object Cache Accelerator plugin provides an optimization feature called Deactivate XML-RPC / Pingbacks that is enabled by default.
+The Docket Cache — Object Cache Accelerator plugin includes an optimization feature called Deactivate XML-RPC / Pingbacks, which is enabled by default.
+This feature can block Jetpack from connecting to your site.

 If Jetpack cannot connect to your WordPress site

-- Add the following line in your site's wp-config.php file to disable this option:
+Add the following line to your site's wp-config.php file:

-- Navigate to Docket Cache > Configuration > WP TWEAKS.
+define('DOCKET_CACHE_PINGBACK', false); - Navigate to Docket Cache > Configuration > WP TWEAKS in your WordPress dashboard.

 - Toggle the Deactivate XML-RPC / Pingbacks setting to Disable.